40 Children’s Book Black History Month Biographies

-Up until now, I haven’t written a post with a list of books for Black History Month because it worries me to think that there would be only one month out of the year in which we read biographies about amazing African Americans.
+Up until now, I haven’t written a post with a list of picture book biographies for kids to read for Black History Month because it worries me to think that there would be only one month out of the year in which we read biographies about amazing African Americans.
 The only reason I’m writing this list now is with the hope that this is not the case.
-Just like I review books year round, this list will help teachers, parents, and librarians find excellent children’s books biographies to read year round.
+Just like I review books year-round, this list will help teachers, parents, and librarians find excellent children’s book biographies to read any time of the year.
 Right?

-I’ve organized this into sections related to their impact on the world: scientists, artists, activists, leaders, athletes, and more.
-Also, the people in these books are mostly Americans but there are some international biographies as well.
+I’ve organized the books into sections related to their impact on the world: scientists, artists, activists, leaders, athletes, and more.
+Also, the people in these books are mostly African Americans but there are some international Black biographies as well.

 Mae Among the Stars by Roda Ahmed, illustrated by Stasia Burrington

 Beautifully illustrated and inspirationally written!
 Little Mae dreamed of becoming an astronaut.
 Her parents told her she could do it if she worked hard, taking Mae to the library to find information and encouraging her astronaut pretend play after dinner.
 Despite her teacher’s discouragement (“Nursing would be a good profession for someone like you,“) Mae listened to her mom while sticking to her dream.
 Mae kept dreaming, believing, and working hard.
 Finally, she became the first African American female astronaut in space.

 Hidden Figures: The True Story of Four Black Women and the Space Race by Margot Lee Shetterly, illustrated by Laura Freeman